tobimicheal/Deploying-a-Highly-Available-Flask-Web-Application-on-AWS-with-Terraform/README.md

 - **IAM Roles and Policies**: Secures access between AWS resources.
 - **CloudWatch**: Monitors and sets up alarms for key metrics (e.g., CPU usage).
 - **Terraform**: Automates the deployment of the entire infrastructure.

-## Steps Involved

-### 1. Define the VPC

-- Use Terraform to create a VPC with two public and two private subnets.
-- Include an Internet Gateway (IGW) for public access.

-### 2. Deploy the EC2 Instances

-- Set up an auto-scaling group for EC2 instances running the Flask app.
-- Configure security groups to allow traffic only from the ALB.
-- Use EC2 user data to automate the Flask app deployment.

-### 3. Configure Load Balancing and Scaling

-- Deploy an Application Load Balancer (ALB) to distribute incoming requests.
-- Set up auto-scaling based on CPU utilization.

-### 4. Set Up RDS MySQL Database

-- Deploy an RDS MySQL instance in the private subnet.
-- Ensure secure connectivity to EC2 instances.

-### 5. Use S3 for Static Assets

-- Configure an S3 bucket to store static assets for the application.

-### 6. Implement Monitoring and Logging

-- Set up CloudWatch to monitor the performance of EC2, ALB, and RDS.

-### 7. Security Best Practices

-- Use IAM roles to interact securely with S3 and RDS.
-- Configure Security Groups and Network ACLs for tight access control.

 ## Getting Started

 ### Prerequisites